Which materials are best for cold weather?

 Worst use – Outer or base layer

 The best use of wool clothing is as an under-layer to provide extra warmth, and most certainly not as something you should wear to protect against the elements.
-Its very easy to get wet and the large amount of air within the fibres can quickly soak up moisture and allows cold air to blow through it.
-As an under-layer that’s protected by something on the outside it can provide a great deal of warmth, but isn’t as effective as other materials when considering weight.
+It’s very easy to get wet and the large amount of air within the fibres can quickly soak up moisture and allow cold air to blow through it.
+As an under-layer that’s protected by something on the outside, it can provide a great deal of warmth but isn’t as effective as other materials when considering weight or size.
 It should be avoided as an outer layer as it offers next to no protection against water, and when used as a base layer can become uncomfortable and itchy when you start to sweat.

-When it comes to wool there’s several types to choose from, such as cable knit, Merino and cashmere wool, all of which have different levels of flexibility and warmth but share the same flaws.
+When it comes to wool there are several types to choose from, such as cable knit, Merino, and cashmere wool, all of which have different levels of flexibility and warmth but share the same flaws.
 The more expensive types such as cashmere offer much better warmth and flexibility than the others, but still don’t include the level of water resistance you’d want for an outer layer.

 Fleece